muratk3n/thirdwave/en/2019/08/memristors.md

 From what I read so far, it seems memristor allow analog computation, not just binary.
-Here is another article talking abt how memristor can model the brain works better.
+Here is another article talking abt how memristor can model the brain in a better way, almost naturally.

 [Link](https://phys.org/news/2018-12-brain-like-memristor-mimics-synapses.html)